-Drug combination acts against aggressive chronic lymphocytic leukemiaDecember 10th, 2012 in Cancer /
+Drug combination acts against aggressive chronic lymphocytic leukemiaDecember 10, 2012 in Medicine & Health / Cancer

 A two-prong approach combining ibrutinib and rituximab (Rituxin®) to treat aggressive chronic lymphocytic leukemia (CLL) produced profound responses with minor side effects in a Phase 2 clinical trial at the University of Texas MD Anderson Cancer Center.

 Researchers presented the results today at the 54th annual meeting of the American Society of Hematology (ASH).